apokochito/otherTools/README.md

 # otherTools

-Using Java with different tools
+Use Java with some tools

 - SonarQube
 - Grafana